-Iraq is one of the countries most severely affected by landmines, cluster munitions remnants and other explosive remnants of war.
+Iraq is one of the countries in the world most severely affected by landmines, cluster munitions remnants (CMR) and other explosive remnants of war (ERW).

-Iraq currently faces several critical conflict-related challenges, with devastating humanitarian consequences, threatening to further destabilize the country.
-Three years of continuous conflict and economic stagnation have impacted nearly every aspect of Iraqi society.
-According to the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) Humanitarian Needs Overview for Iraq 2018, “6.7 million Iraqis are in need of humanitarian aid”.
+Decades of warfare and strife have left Iraq with dire humanitarian needs threatening to further destabilize the country.
+Continuous conflict and economic stagnation have impacted nearly every aspect of the Iraqi society.
+According to the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) Humanitarian Needs Overview for Iraq 2021, 2.5 million Iraqis are in need of humanitarian aid.

 Norwegian People's Aid in Iraq

 NPA is one of the longest standing humanitarian mine action operators inside Iraq with a presence since 1995.
 Due to extensive cluster munition contamination in southern Iraq, NPA has been supporting Iraq to meet its article 4 obligations under the Convention on Cluster Munitions (CCM) by conducting survey and clearance of cluster munitions (since 2013) and providing advisory support to the Regional Mine Action Centre South (since 2010).
 In response to the humanitarian crisis in the wake of ISIS’ occupation of large parts of Iraq, NPA started up mine action activities in Ninewa Governorate in 2017.
 And from 2018 NPA began undertaking survey, clearance and explosive ordnance risk education (EORE) in Anbar Governorate, thus filling a large gap in humanitarian assistance within mine action in Iraq,.